Grimes-Gif/Biomarker-depp/README.md

 ### Machine Learning

 For unsupervised learning (US), we used the many tools available to us that quantifiably measured how certain data is distributed in a given data space.
-We did a kernel density estimation on selected features that we believed would have significance, as well as clustering analysis, both soft and hard, to find out if certain neural oscillatory behavior was distinguishable between values of the target labels.
+We performed a kernel density estimation on selected features that we believed would have significance, as well as clustering analysis, both soft and hard, to find out if certain neural oscillatory behavior was distinguishable between values of the target labels.

 For supervised learning, we used Support Vector Machines, Neural Networks (Perceptron), Decision Trees, and Regression (specifically, stochastic gradient descent).
-For the SVMs, LinearSVC, SVC w/ a Linear Kernel, SVC with an RBF Kernal, and SVC with polynomial kernel were all tried.
+For the SVMs, LinearSVC, SVC w/ a Linear Kernel, SVC with an RBF Kernal, and SVC with polynomial kernel were attempted.
 The polynomial SVC yielded the best results.
 In depth explanation of these methods are covered in the results and discussion sections.

 ## Results